-During the Reporting Period, the Group's other income amounted to approximately RMB2.2 million, representing an increase of approximately 8.1% from approximately RMB2.0 million for the Corresponding Period.
-The increase was mainly due to an increase in the interest income generated from loan to the related parties and an independent third party of approximately RMB0.6 million in total, which was partially off-set by a decrease in government subsidies.
+During the Reporting Period, the Group's other income amounted to approximately RMB1.3 million, representing a decrease of approximately 42.6% from approximately RMB2.2 million for the Corresponding Period.
+The decrease was mainly due to: (i) decrease in the interest income generated from loan to an independent third party and loans to related parties; (ii) decrease in the leasing income from vehicle licenses; and (iii) decrease in bank interest income for declining deposit interest rates.